-- A member must obtain the floor by being recognized by the chair - Member makes a main motion - A motion must be seconded by another member before it can be considered - If the motion is in order, the chair will restate the motion and open debate (if the motion is debatable) - The maker of a motion has the right to speak first in debate - The main motion is debated along with any Subsidiary motions (e.g. "I move to amend the motion by ...", Privileged motions (e.g. "I move to postpone the motion to ...") and

-Incidental motions (e.g. "I move to divide the question.")
+- A member must obtain the floor by being recognized by the chair - Member makes a main motion - A motion must be seconded by another member before it can be considered - If the motion is in order, the chair will restate the motion and open debate (if the motion is debatable) - The maker of a motion has the right to speak first in debate - The main motion is debated along with any Subsidiary motions (e.g. "I move to amend the motion by ...", Privileged motions (e.g. "I move to postpone the motion to ...") and Incidental motions (e.g. "I move to divide the question.")

 - Debate on Subsidiary, Privileged and Incidental motions (if debatable) takes precedence over debate on the main motion and must be decided before debate on the main motion can continue. - Debate is closed when: - Discussion has ended, or - A two-thirds vote closes debate ("Call the question") - The chair restates the motion, and if necessary clarifies the consequences of affirmative and negative votes - The chair calls for a vote by asking "All in favor?"
 Those in favor say "Aye" (or in HOD, hold up the Green "Yes" card).
 Then asking "All opposed?"
-Those opposed will say "No" (or in HOD, hold up the Red "No" card). - The chair announces the result
+Those opposed will say "No" (or in HOD, hold up the Red "No" card).
+And finally asking "All abstained?"
+Those abstaining will say "Aye" (or in HOD, hold up the White "Abstain" card) - The chair announces the result